juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 *NOTE TO DRAFT READERS*: Much of this proposal assumes that a smaller proposal, which simply renames `protocol<>` to `Any<>`, is accepted for Swift 3.
 If it isn't, this proposal takes on the task of proposing that change as well.
 It also assumes the existence of typealiases in protocols with associated types, including `Collection.Iterator.Element` being aliased to just `Collection.Element`.

 Swift's support for existential types is currently quite limited: one or more protocols can be composed using the `Any<>` syntax.
 We propose, in the spirit of [*Completing Generics*](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md), to add support to Swift for describing more complex existential types, including those involving protocols with associated types.

+## Acknowledgements

+Many thanks to [Matthew Johnson](mailto:matthew@anandabits.com), Thorsten Seitz, David Smith, Adrian Zubarev, and TBD, whose feedback and contributions were instrumental in composing this proposal.

 ## Motivation